saiful1105020/KICQ/README.md

 <h3>Links to Attributed Graph</h3>
 Please cite our paper if you use any of the following attributed graphs.

 The current version of the OAG attributed graph contains 1 million nodes (authors).
 The keywords are replaced by unique identifiers in the dataset.
 If we want to map the identifiers back to the original keywords, please visit <a href="https://drive.google.com/file/d/1nPeHSTvM8jqhLb1t-7PPqokNllvI_0Dz/view?usp=sharing">this link</a>.
+The keyword mapping is in the following format: <body style="background-color:powderblue;">
+{"neuropeptide": 1, "genetics": 2, "bioinformatics": 3, "mathematical model": 4, "spectrum": 5, "kinetics": 6} </body>

 <ul>
   <li>